Jumio/mobile-cordova/README.md

 | cardAccountNumberValid | BOOL |  | True if account number code valid, otherwise false |

 ### Document Verification
 No data returned.

 # FAQ

-This is a list of common Android build issues and how to resolve them:
+This is a list of common __Android build issues__ and how to resolve them:
 * Gradle plugin 4.X not supported, please install 5.X
-	-> Change the version in the gradle-wrapper.properties file
+	--> Change the version in the `gradle-wrapper.properties` file

 * Device-ready not fired after X seconds
-  -> The plugin definition in "YOURPROJECT/platforms/android/platform_www/plugins/cordova-plugin-jumio-mobilesdk/www" might be duplicated/corrupted due to the issue mentioned in this Stackoverflow post - https://stackoverflow.com/questions/28017540/cordova-plugin-javascript-gets-corrupted-when-added-to-project/28264312#28264312 , please fix the duplicated "cordova.define()" call in these files as mentioned in the post.
+  --> The plugin definition in "YOURPROJECT/platforms/android/platform_www/plugins/cordova-plugin-jumio-mobilesdk/www" might be duplicated/corrupted due to the issue mentioned [in this Stackoverflow post](https://stackoverflow.com/questions/28017540/cordova-plugin-javascript-gets-corrupted-when-added-to-project/28264312#28264312).
+Please fix the duplicated `cordova.define()` call in these files as mentioned in the post.

+In case there are __cocoapods adjustments__ that need to be made, please refer to your `podfile` under `platforms/ios/Podfile`.

+In case there are __iOS Localization updates__ that need to be made, please refer to your  `Localizations` folder under `platforms/ios/Pods/JumioMobileSDK/Localizations`.

 # Support

 ## Contact
 If you have any questions regarding our implementation guide please contact Jumio Customer Service at support@jumio.com or https://support.jumio.com.
 The Jumio online helpdesk contains a wealth of information regarding our service including demo videos, product descriptions, FAQs and other things that may help to get you started with Jumio.
 Check it out at: https://support.jumio.com.

 ## Licenses